zhuweipu/boom-template/README.md

 follows.

  * rocket-chip - contains code for the RocketChip generator, Chisel HCL, and FIRRTL
- * rocket-chip/riscv-tools - contains the code for the compiler toolchain and other infrastructure
  * boom - contains code for the BOOM core and tile.
  * scripts - bash scripts for initializing repo, building RISC-V toolchain
  * testchipip - contains the serial adapter, block device, and associated verilog and C++ code